liuyehcf/BlogSource/_posts/Hadoop-Ecosystem.md

 **Key points:**

+* Do not use the `_HOST` placeholder in Kerberos principal configuration, because the configuration will be shard by multiply containers, like hadoop, hive, etc.
 * Directory `/opt/hadoop/data` must can be accessed by the user started datanode.
 * Credential file `/etc/security/keytabs/hadoop.service.keytab` must can be accessed by the user started datanode.
 * If `ignore.secure.ports.for.testing` is set to `false`, then the http port and tcp port must be smaller than 1023, otherwise it cannot pass the check.